Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Syntax of Linear Type Theory with Subexponentials

-The intuitive idea standing behind the notion of a subexponential signature is that we have a preordered finite family of indices of subexponential modal operators $\{ \bang_s \: | \: s \in I \}$ and $W$ and $C$ are subsets of those indices whose operators admit weakening and contraction respectively.
+The intuitive idea behind the notion of a subexponential signature is that we have a preordered family of indices of subexponential modal operators $\{ \bang_s \: | \: s \in \Sigma \}$ and $W$ and $C$ are subsets of those indices whose operators admit weakening and contraction respectively.
 The preorder relation on subexponential indices has the following informal semantics.
-If $s_1 \preceq s_2$, the operator $\bang_1$ is stronger than $\bang_2$, that is, $\bang_{s_2} A \Rightarrow \bang_{s_1} A$.
-This is why we require $W$ and $C$ to be increasing: the property of admitting weakening or contraction is inherited by stronger modalities from weaker ones.
-We capture this idea rigorously further.
+If $s_1 \preceq s_2$, the operator $\bang_{s_2}$ is stronger than $\bang_{s_1}$, that is, $\bang_{s_2} A \vdash \bang_{s_1} A$.
+This is why we require $W$ and $C$ to be upward closed: the property of admitting weakening or contraction is inherited by stronger modalities from weaker ones.
+We capture this idea rigorously below.

 The definition of a well-formed formula is specified by the corresponding grammar.